helium/semtech-udp/README.md

 # Semtech UDP

-Semtech UDP provides serialization and deserialization of packets complying with the Semtech UDP protocol.
+Semtech UDP provides serialization and deserialization of packets complying with the Semtech GWMP over UDP protocol.

-The **server** feature provides a Tokio-based runtime which handles  all the UDP and Semtech UDP protocol details, such as ACKs and keeping track of client addresses.
+The `server` feature provides a Tokio-based runtime which handles the UDP and Semtech GWMP UDP protocol details, such as ACKs and keeping track of client addresses.
+It exposes an async API for receiving all messages for the client and an asynchronous send function which returns only when the transmit ack (tx_ack) is received.

-It exposes an async API for receiving all messages for the client and an asynchronous send function which returns only when the transmit ack is received.
+The `client` feature provides a Tokio-based runtime which handles the UDP and Semtech UDP protocol details, such as ACKs.